-The Compton Spectrometer and Imager employs a novel Compton telescope design, utilizing twelve 3-D imaging, high spectral resolution germanium detectors (GeDs).
+The Compton Spectrometer and Imager employs a novel Compton telescope design, utilizing sixteen 3-D imaging, high spectral resolution germanium detectors (GeDs).
 The Compton imaging serves three purposes: imaging the sky, measuring polarization, and very effectively reducing background.

 Compton Telescope Basics

 A Compton telescope measures the position and deposited energies of a sequence of Compton scatters from a gamma-ray to determine the path through an active detector.
 By determining the relative order of scatters in addition to the Compton scatter angle and position of the first interaction, one can constrain the origin of the photon to an annulus on the sky, called the event circle.